 An aesthetic based on transience and imperfection.
 It’s the sense that an object that has a tangible history, including all the damage and modification it has undergone over the years, is preferable to a perfect, brand-new object devoid of any such character.

 Wabi-Sabi encompasses a distaste for symmetry, and has been described as the beauty that is imperfect, impermanent and incomplete.
-Many of the pieces from which Curieaux objects are composed are left deliberately unpolished and unrepaired, to promote and relish their years of use.
+Many of the pieces from which Curieaux objects are composed are left deliberately unpolished and unrepaired, to promote and savour their years of use.

-Kintsugi (金継ぎ) translates as “golden joinery”, and it describes the Japanese art of repairing broken pottery not to produce an invisible repair, but with lacquer mixed with powdered gold or other precious metals in order to bring attention to the repair.
+Kintsugi translates as “golden joinery”, and it describes the Japanese art of repairing broken pottery not to produce an invisible mend, but with lacquer mixed with powdered gold or other precious metals in order to bring attention to the repair.